Psychological assessment

 Getting started

-If you are wondering whether a psychological assessment is right for your child, we invite you to begin with a consultation.
-Together, we will clarify your concerns, answer your questions, and determine the most helpful next steps.
+If you are wondering whether an assessment is appropriate, the next step is a consultation.
+During this conversation, we clarify your concerns, answer your questions, and determine whether assessment is the most helpful path forward.